What is Gamification in Language Learning?

 • It helps kids take ownership of their learning

 Gaming is often stigmatized as being an isolating and antisocial hobby.
 However, today’s online gaming world couldn’t be further from the truth.
+In a recent study, 74% of parents said they played video games at least weekly with their kids.

 I’ve enjoyed many video gaming sessions with my children, and to see the shock in their faces as you crush them at Super Smash Bros is truly priceless.